njwright92/nativeprotracker/README.md

 ## Features

-- Custom domain with Namecheap
+- Custom domain with Namecheap.
-- Backend server hosted on GCP Firebase/Firestore
+- Backend server hosted on GCP Firebase/Firestore.
-- Frontend built with Expo-React Native and Redux
+- Frontend built with Expo-React Native and Redux.
-- Real-time database and authentication with Firebase
+- Real-time database and authentication with Firebase.
-- Responsive design for mobile and web platforms
+- Responsive design for mobile and web platforms.
-- Data visualization with React Native Chart Kit
+- Data visualization with React Native Chart Kit.
-- Dynamic list for adding, editing, and deleting products with quantity and date entries
+- Dynamic list for adding, editing, and deleting products with quantity and date entries.
 - Track production progress with interactive line charts
-- Snapshot feature for generating weekly, monthly, and yearly production reports
+- Snapshot feature for generating weekly, monthly, and yearly production reports.
-- Google Analytics integration for tracking user login and screen/page views
+- Firebase Analytics integration for tracking user traffic.

 ## Installation